IBM-Bluemix-Docs/app-launch/developer-overview.md

 ## Using Software Development Kits
 {: #sdks}

-The App Launch Service currently supports Android and iOS SDKs for simplified application development.
+The App Launch Service currently supports iOS, Android and Web SDKs for simplified application development.
 [Install and integrate](install-sdk.html) the SDK into your app.

 All SDKs support authenticating by using either your service credentials or an authentication token.